Dog Off-leash Areas

 - Children ages 15 and younger must be supervised by an adult.

 All other Park Ordinances must be followed.

-Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, regional and skijoring/dog sledding trails that are dog-friendly.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
+Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, turf, regional and skijoring/dog sledding trails that are dog-friendly.
+Dogs must be on a six-foot non-retractable leash unless in a designated dog off-leash area.
 Owners must pick-up after their dogs.

-If you want to get up close and personal or learn a little more, try visiting one of the nature centers.
-Hike the trails, interact with seasonal exhibits, observe up close the unique characteristics of different wildlife species, conduct your own science experiment and meet a live animal.
+If you want to get up close and personal or learn a little more, visit Mississippi Gateway Regional Park and Eastman, Lowry or Richardson nature centers.
+You can hike the trails, interact with seasonal exhibits, observe the unique characteristics of different wildlife species up close, conduct your own science experiment and meet a live animal.